Quetico Provincial Park – Ontario

 Quetico Provincial Park is one of Ontario’s finest wilderness canoeing parks.
-Also, it has over 1.8 million acres of protected land.
+It has over 1.8 million acres of protected land.
 Thousands of interconnected lakes, rivers, and streams are here.
 The Park truly offers a lifetime of canoe tripping opportunities.
 Furthermore, the Park shares its southern border with Minnesota’s Boundary Waters Canoe Area Wilderness.
 Quetico features rugged beauty.
-Towering rock cliffs, majestic waterfalls, virgin pine, and spruce forests, picturesque rivers and lakes, fishing and incredible wildlife viewing are found here.
-And, along with the BWCA, Quetico offers the best wilderness canoeing in the world.
+Towering rock cliffs, majestic waterfalls, virgin pine, and spruce forests dominate.
+Picturesque rivers and lakes, fishing and incredible wildlife viewing are found here.
+And, along with the BWCA, the park offers the best wilderness canoeing in the world.
+And Quetico fishing is outstanding.

 Gaining Access to Quetico Park Canada through the BWCA